How to Be an Eco-Traveler in Boulder

 4. E-Bike or E-Scooter Share

 BCycle is Boulder’s e-bike-sharing organization with 50 stations around town with 300 pedal-assist e-bikes.
 It’s easy to check out a bike, cruise around town, and return it to a station when you’re done.
+Lime e-scooters can be found in designated zones on or near sidewalks across the city.
+Use the Lime app to find available e-scooters.
 You can also share a fuel-efficient car through the Boulder nonprofit eGo CarShare.

 5. Tread Lightly